-All young people are required to continue in education or training until their 18th birthday.
+All young people are required to continue in education or employment with training after the age of 16 for a further two years.
 This doesn’t have to mean staying in school.
 Students can choose to study or train in any of the following ways:

 - Stay on full-time in a school, college or with a training provider (many young people also do a part time job alongside this).

 - Work or volunteer full-time, together with part-time accredited education or training.